Class CfnService

 DesiredCount

-The number of instantiations of the specified task definition to place and keep running on your cluster.
+The number of instantiations of the specified task definition to place and keep running in your service.

 public virtual Nullable<double> DesiredCount { get; set; }